 Active Assailant Exercise held at Ford KY Truck Plant

 Anchorage Middletown Fire & EMS coordinated an Active Assailant Exercise at the Ford KY Truck Plant which was held on June 28, 2023.
-Click the image to view a video about this exercise.

-Anchorage Middletown Fire & EMS partnered with Ford KY Truck plant to hold an Active Assailant Exercise to help test Ford's Emergency Plans, help Ford Employees know what to do and provide an opportunity for first responders in the area to test the training they had received. |
+Anchorage Middletown Fire & EMS partnered with Ford KY Truck plant to hold an Active Assailant Exercise to help test Ford's Emergency Plans, help Ford Employees know what to do and give an opportunity for first responders in the area to evaluate the training they had received. |

 With the Old National Bank Shooting still fresh in everyone's mind, it was a timely event with the hope of trying to improve outcomes of these type of incidents which are occurring more frequently.
-Anchorage Middletown Fire & EMS, St. Matthews Fire & Rescue, Anchorage Police, St. Matthews Police, Louisville/Jefferson County Emergency Management and the KY Air National Guard's Civil Support team were some of the agencies that participated.
+Anchorage Middletown Fire & EMS, St. Matthews Fire & Rescue, Anchorage Police, St. Matthews Police, Louisville/Jefferson County Emergency Management and the KY Air National Guard's Civil Support team were some of the agencies that took part.

 Members of Anchorage Middletown Fire & EMS became instructors for this tactical concept by attending an extension program of Louisiana State University (LSU), who teaches this class as a part of federal funding to improve preparedness of first responders and citizens to deal with events like this.
-Classes for citizens called "Run, Hide, Fight are also taught by LSU and some first responders to help citizens know what to do if in the presence of an active assailant.
+Classes for citizens called "Run, Hide, Fight" are also taught by LSU and some first responders to help citizens know what to do if in the presence of an active assailant.

 Members of Anchorage Middletown Fire & EMS became instructors for this tactical concept by attending an extension program of Louisiana State University (LSU), who teaches this class as a part of federal funding to improve preparedness of first responders and citizens to deal with events like this.
-Classes for citizens called "Run, Hide, Fight are also taught by LSU and some first responders to help citizens know what to do if in the presence of an active assailant.
+Classes for citizens called "Run, Hide, Fight" are also taught by LSU and some first responders to help citizens know what to do if in the presence of an active assailant.

 Anchorage Middletown Fire & EMS First in Greater Louisville Area to Adopt “Head-Up CPR” Technology to Potentially Improve Survival from Sudden Cardiac Arrest.